The following statistics are for 2017-18.

 147 students logged pro bono hours at 109 organizations during winter break

-46 students participated in the 2018 Alternative Spring Break Pro Bono Program with 11 organizations More
+Over 60 students participated in the 2019 Alternative Spring Break Pro Bono Program at 25 locations More

 Careers in Public Service